 The main characters in this horror-comedy are seven adorable Japanese schoolgirls who’re named for their tropes: There’s Gorgeous (the pretty one), Prof (short for “professor” — the smart one), Kung-Fu (the sporty one), Melody (the musical/artistic one), Sweet (the sweet/nice one), Fantasy (the daydreamer), and Mac (short for “stomach” — the chubby cutie).

-I don’t want to spoil anything so let’s just say… The seven girls go visit Gorgeous’ aunt in her severely haunted house and meet their ends in hilariously cartoonish (and gory!) ways.
-It’s a live-action cartoon, basically, with some absolutely stunning visuals that you NEED to see (and share with everyone you know once we’re all out of quarantine!).
+I don’t want to spoil anything so let’s just say… The seven girls go visit Gorgeous’ aunt in her severely haunted house and meet their ends in hilariously cartoonish (and very gory!) ways.
+It’s a live-action cartoon, basically, with some absolutely stunning visuals that you NEED to see (and share with everyone you know because, believe me, this movie is a blast to watch with people who’ve never seen it before!).

 1408 (2007)